 2. Renting an Apartment

-Some landlords, depending on the rental market will look at your credit score to determine how much of a deposit they will require you put down.
+Some landlords, depending on the rental market will look at your credit score to determine the amount they’ll require as a deposit.
 If it’s a competitive market for renter’s, landlords want people who will be on time with their payments every month.
 They can afford to be selective to who they’re renting to and will choose renters with higher credit scores.

 3. Buying or Leasing a Car